 Structure counts, agricultural acreage, vehicle counts, and total miles of highways and streets, along with their associated values, were quantified as part of the 2017 CVFPP Update.
 These inventories and their associated values were updated as part of the 2022 CVFPP Update efforts during the course of this study.
+(See Appendix E-1 - Expected Annual Damages Technical Memorandum, prepared by HDR-Inc., dated August 31, 2021 - Attachment C Inventory Summary for property subject to flooding within the project study area).
 Within the study area, the value of structures, agricultural crops, vehicles, and highways and streets total over \$410M in 2020 dollars: